nathanielburman/app-therapy-underground/README.md

 # app-therapy-underground
 Working therapists with qualities that claim to provide better care to their patients but whose practices are sometimes called into question.

-illegal therapy. find illegal therapists.
+illegal therapy. find illegal therapists. throw them in jail.

 first
 1. find friends